A Brief Sanskrit Glossary

 Pitri: A departed ancestor, a forefather.

-Pradakshina: Circumambulation of a sacred object or place, walking around it clockwise so it is always on your right side.
+Pradakshina: Circumambulation of a sacred object or place, walking around it clockwise keeping it always on your right side.

 Pradhana: Prakriti; causal matter.